SargamS/SargamS/README.md

 ---

 ### 🌍 About Me
-I am a passionate and dedicated developer focused on building impactful digital solutions.
+Hey there, I’m Sargam — a passionate developer on a noble quest to make computers cry a little less.
+I build cool digital stuff, break it accidentally, and then pretend it was all part of the plan. 💅

-I enjoy learning new technologies, solving real-world problems, and contributing to meaningful projects.
+I love exploring new tech, solving real-world problems (after 3 cups of coffee ☕), and contributing to open source projects because nothing says “fun weekend” like 47 merge conflicts.

-Currently, I am enhancing my skills in **Data Structures and Algorithms**, **Web Development**, and exploring **Artificial Intelligence** and **Open Source Collaboration**.

----
+Currently, I’m **figuring out Data Structures and Algorithms** — which basically means staring at code until it either works or I do.

+💬 *"Je code, donc je suis."* — “I code, therefore I am.” 🇫🇷

 ## 🧠 Tech Stack